BrettF5/reading-notes/code102/class-05.md

-Read: 05 - Design web pages with CSS
+# Read: 05 - Design web pages with CSS

 ---

-#E Class-05 Reading Notes:
+## Class-05 Reading Notes:

 *CSS* stands for Cascading Style Sheets.
 It is a stylesheet language used to enhance the visual control presentation of a html site.
 It allows you to add styles (colors, fonts, spacing and positioning) into the html elements.
 CSS will discribe how these elements in html are diplayed by adding colors, fonts, spacing, visualization and layout.